-The following table shows the tamper labels and opacity shields that shall be installed on the modules to operate in a FIPS approved mode of operation.
+The following table shows the tamper labels and opacity shields that shall be installed on the appliances to operate in a FIPS approved mode of operation.
 The CO is responsible for using, securing and having control at all times of any unused tamper evident labels.
-Actions to be taken when any evidence of tampering should be addressed within site security program.
+Actions to be taken when there is any evidence of tampering should be addressed within site security programs.